State Aid for Library Construction Program

 Action:

-Establish internal deadlines at least two weeks ahead of System due dates to ensure project applications are completed on time.
+Set internal deadlines at least two weeks ahead of System due dates.

 After submission: